joergen7/erlang-red/README.md

 [Node-RED](https://nodered.org) is a amazing[*] tool for creating flows that describe concurrent processing, it is just a shame the NodeJS is single threaded.
 So why not use something that is multi-process from the ground up?
 That way concurrency is guaranteed.

-Also Erlang isn't the most understandable of programming language - unless one was ~~born~~ fell into in a cauldron of Prolog and Lisp!
-(Think [Asterix and Obelix](https://en.wikipedia.org/wiki/Obelix)).
+Also Erlang isn't the most understandable of programming language - unless one ~~was born~~ has fallen into in a [cauldron](https://en.wikipedia.org/wiki/Obelix) of Prolog and Lisp!

-So it won't be great to have the simplicity of low-code visual flow based programming and the performance (and distribution) of Erlang?
+So won't it be great to have the simplicity of low-code visual flow based programming and the performance (and concurrency) of Erlang?

 [*] = amazing in the sense of extendability (the codebase is Javascript both front and back), understandability (Node-RED [terminology](https://blog.openmindmap.org/blog/pipes-wires-nodes) is straightforward) and usability (many would disagree but once a rectangle becomes a unit of computation and a line becomes a pathway for data - it's simple!).